joshgillies/node-modern-web-dev/README.md

 can be passed to express at this stage to further configure your new app.
 Check the help docs for more info.

-With your new app bootsrapped move into the director and run the following:
+With your new app bootstrapped move into the director and run the following:

 ```
 $ npm install